malicote/Go-Challenges/challenge_1/README.md

 It was a straight-forward binary parsing challenge to decode drum machine files.
 I read drum-tabs endlessly as a teenager, so this was a great challenge to solve.
-So much so that I learned Go to do so.
+So much so that I had to learn Go to do it.
 I had never written Go and had to use Google's introduction tutorials and install Go to solve the challenge.